Signatory voting

 • Global representation and expertise to enable the Board to appropriately represent the diverse signatory base.

-Candidates are asked to elaborate leadership and governance experience, and demonstrated leadership in responsible investment, in their candidate statement.
+Candidates were asked to elaborate leadership and governance experience, and demonstrated leadership in responsible investment, in their candidate statement.
 This information as well as information on the nominating signatory, the candidate biography, statement, and candidate video will enable the signatory electorate to easily compare the skills, experience, and diversity of the respective candidates.

 Eligibility